shrektan/rdocker/README.md

 ## TODO

-- [ ] Build the image from rocker/I don't think I need the Rstudio bundle in the docker image.
+- [ ] Build the image from rocker/r-ver directly.
+I don't think I need the RStudio bundle in the docker image and I need a smaller image for CI.

 ## STATUS